Who We Are & When We Run

 It's a great opportunity to meet with us; you can spot us quite easily thanks to our red hoodies!

-We also travel for our parkruns sometimes.
+We also sometime travel for our Parkruns.
 Find where our latest parkrun travels have taken us.

 The club also has a popular Juniors section, working with various age groups on track, field and running disciplines.

-To find out more about our activities and the competitions we're involved in, check out our calendar for upcoming races, events and social gatherings.
+To find out more about our activities and the competitions we are involved in, check out our calendar for upcoming races, events and social gatherings.